 - P2P torrenting is fully supported on certain servers

-- DNS leak protection and a handy kill-switch
+- DNS leak protection and kill-switch

-- No IP logs
+- No usage logs

-- Supports routers
+- Support for routers

 - Netflix and BBC iPlayer are inaccessible